Muchete/INVISIBLE-WAVES/README.md

 # PhysComp2017

 ## Input Code
-The code of our input device is stored the XXX folder.
+The code of our input device is stored the input_measureXYZSOUND folder.
 It will generate a data.txt file, looking like this:
 ```
 4435,-0.016,-0.016,0.984,155,